maxrousseau/rafale/README.md

 v0.1 - MVP
 - [x] single entrypoint CLI
 - [ ] simple deploy/build
-  - [x] CPU macos build - Ok
+  - [x] CPU macos build - Ok, uv run works with this
   - [ ] SLURM compute-canada - TBD
-  - [-] local linux machine - setup with nvidia container
+  - [ ] local linux machine - for now uv
+  - NOTE: because uv still does not fully play well with pytorch recommend semi-manual setup*
 - [ ] load weights from safetensors and include it in the config (BERT/RoBERTa and Pythia)
   - [x] pythia
   - [ ] BERT/RoBERTa (need to move from HF to safetensors)